Amherst Physical Therapy works with patients of all ages to treat a variety of rehab, chronic pain, and soft tissue issues.

 Physical Therapy for Post-Operative Orthopedic Rehabilitation

-Our physical therapy treatment after your surgery includes a comprehensive, tailored program aimed at managing your pain and swelling as well as focusing on a long-term recovery plan.
+Our physical therapy treatment after your surgery includes a comprehensive, tailored program aimed at managing your post operative symptoms as well as focusing on a long-term recovery plan.
 Initially, we will introduce exercises to help restore your range of motion.
 Set an appointment for post-operative orthopedic rehabilitation.

 Physical Therapy for Sports-Related Injuries

 Sports-related injuries affect athletes of all ages and Amherst Physical Therapy commonly treats a range of orthopedic and musculoskeletal injuries.
 Your sports-related injury therapy may be aimed at recovery after surgery or non-surgical treatment.
-We commonly treat hip and knee injuries, joint sprains, bursitis, and tendonitis.
+We commonly treat various joint injuries, ligament sprains, bursitis, and tendonitis.

 Physical Therapy for Youth Athletic Injuries